-The Vice Chancellor of a University shall be appointed by the President of the Democratic Socialist Republic of Sri Lanka for a term of three yearswho shall be the principal Executive and Academic Officer thereof.
-He orshe shall be an ex-officio member and Chairman of both the Council and the Senate.
+The Vice Chancellor of a University shall be appointed by the Presidentof the Democratic Socialist Republic of Sri Lanka for a term of three years who shall be the principal Executive and Academic Officer thereof.
+He orshe shall be an ex-officio member and Chairman of both the Council andthe Senate.
 The Vice Chancellor is entitled to convene, be present, and speak at, any meeting of any other authority of the University or other body.
-Vice chancellor is also the Accounting officer of the University and and subject to such policies and measures approved by the Council in relation to the University and, subject to such policies, the direction, supervision and control of the University, including its administration, and for the maintenance of discipline within the university.
+Vice chancellor is also the Accounting officer of the University and responsible for the execution of policies and measures approved by the Council in relation to the University and, subject to such policies, the direction, supervision and control of the University, including its administration, and for the maintenance of discipline within the university.